rickardlindberg/projects/README.md

 Limitations:

+* No web UI
+* Just a new kind of mailing list
 * Incoming emails can be added manually
 * Projects can be created manually
 * Watchers can be added manually